tlmat-unican/Lightweight-ns-3-link-simulation/README.md

 - Install [ns-3](https://www.nsnam.org/wiki/Installation)
 - Intsall [Jupyter](https://jupyter.org/install)
 ## Project Structure
-- Two scenarios are included in folder [_scratch_](./ns-allinone-3.35/ns-3.35/scratch/), it has been tested for _ns3.35_.
-One of them icludes tap-bridges.
+- Two scenarios are included in folder [_scratch_](./ns-allinone-3.35/ns-3.35/scratch/), it has been tested for _ns-3.35_.
+One of them includes tap-bridges.
 - Folder _scripts_ contains every script that is necessary to run each topology.
 ## Dependecies
 It has been tested in _Ubuntu 22.04.1 LTS (jammy)_.
 It has the following dependencies: